kaltura/adobe-connect-to-mkv-to-kaltura/README.md

 When using Ubuntu or Debian, you can simply run `ac_setup_debian_ubuntu.sh` in order to complete the initial setup.

 ### Flash plugin

+**NOTE: As of 2021, the Flash-based interface for Adobe Connect has been replaced with a new HTML-based interface.
+If you are planning to use this newer interface, you can safely ignore this section.**

 In order for this to work, the Flash plugin must be loaded by Firefox.
 Download `libflashplayer.so` from Adobe and symlink to `/usr/lib/mozilla/plugins/flashplugin-alternative.so`